maheshsv/til/design_patterns/CQRS.md

 **But it also make system more complicated so use it with caution.**

->The interesting part is not he pattern itself but the architectual decisions can be made around it.
+>The interesting part is not the pattern itself but the architectual decisions can be made around it.

 From [codebetter post](http://codebetter.com/gregyoung/2010/02/16/cqrs-task-based-uis-event-sourcing-agh/) and [CQRS](https://martinfowler.com/bliki/CQRS.html).